SIBERanalytics/NPTaxonomy/README.md

 The python packages in the conda environment for performing the taxonomical classification and structural insights are provided the yaml file (`environment.yml`).

 ## Directory structure
-- `1_dataset_preparation/`: Contains source data used in the analysis.
+- `0_data/`: Contains source data used in the analysis.
+- `1_dataset_preparation/`: Contains code for data curation and reproduction of figures.
 - `2_models/`: Contains retrieved and organized datasets for analysis and modeling.
   + `2.1_GCNN_model/`
   + `2.2_SVM_models/`